Outside Games and Activities for Bored Children

 Okay, this takes me back.
-I was just about 5 when hoola hoops first came out and I could really make that thing turn.
-Later when I was a teenager, the “Shoop, shoop, hoola hoops” came out and it was back in fashion.
+I was just about 5 when Hoola Hoops first came out and I could really make that thing turn.
+Later when I was a Preteen, the “Shoop, shoop, Hoola Hoops” came out and it was back in fashion.
 I don’t think they have ever really gone out of vogue since then.
+I find you can still get them at most Dollar Stores.
 The point is that they are good exercise and surprisingly entertaining.
 Try using more than one and keeping it going at the waist, nice and upper thigh.

 Not exactly a game but definitely an activity: Riding a bicycle is great exercise and good clean fun.
 If you have somewhere to ride, it is great.
 This is something that can be done in groups or singly.
 My mother used to send me up the street to buy fresh bread and I felt very adventurous on just that short trek up the road.
 Today, we must be sure of our neighborhoods and our children to let them go very far on a bike.
 It is almost better to go out in groups only so we are sure of our children’s safety.
 Also, it is wise to buy protective headgear for your bike rider.

 What better exercise than to climb a tree and see the world from a different perspective.
 Children are natural climbers.
 I know mine was.
 They often climbed up on cabinets and bookcases and I was happy to send them outside to the trees.
 If you have the right equipment and the time maybe you could plan a treehouse.

 Make sure your trees are strong enough for climbing and designate which ones are and aren’t to be climbed, for safety.

 Outside vs Inside

 Do you believe the children of today are missing something because they have access to electronic games for entertainment instead of playing outside.